 I have made these burger buns on several occasions.
 Although the process is somewhat lengthy, they are easy to prepare and actual baking time takes only 15 minutes.
 The best thing is that you can enjoy them straight from the oven! 😀

-Any leftover burgers buns can be stored in the freezer for a couple of weeks.
+Any leftover buns/rolls can be stored in the freezer for a couple of weeks.
 All you need to do is to thaw them and toast them briefly for extra crispiness and freshness.

 - 7g active-dry yeast